yshevche/Tracker/README.md

 This project was done at CHLA under Dr. Mark Frey.

-By: Yevheniya Shevchenko, Charlotte Austin, Nooneh Khachatourian, Alice Martino and many more individuals
+By: Yevheniya Shevchenko, Charlotte Austin, Nooneh Khachatourian, Alice Martino